 - Military academies.
 Attendance at one of the nation's military academies is an all-expenses-paid college education.
 (Provided you make it through the rigors of life as a cadet or plebe.)
 When you graduate as a commissioned officer or ensign, you serve a minimum number of years of active duty.
 (It should come as no surprise that a high percentage of academy graduates aspire to lifelong military careers.)

 The four national military academies are the U.S. Military Academy in West Point, New York (U.S. Army); U.S. Naval Academy in Annapolis, Maryland; U.S. Air Force Academy in Colorado Springs, Colorado; and U.S. Coast Guard Academy in New London, Connecticut.

 Admittance to all of the military academies is very competitive.
-The major academies enroll about 1,200 applicants each year.
-The Coast Guard academy enrolls about 260 applicants.

 Applicants to military academies are often motivated more by a desire for public service than for financial assistance.
 However, attending a national military academy is probably the most comprehensive financial-assistance package available among the military-service options.

 - ROTC programs.
 Reserve Officer Training Corps (ROTC) programs are available at hundreds of state colleges and universities.
 ROTC programs often include a number of fully funded scholarships for four years.
 Sometimes, scholarships are for fewer than four years.
 A ROTC scholarship pays tuition, fees, books and a tax-free monthly stipend to offset living expenses.

 In exchange for a ROTC scholarship, you must complete a minimum military obligation after graduation as a commissioned officer.
 For more information, see the Web sites of Army ROTC, Navy ROTC, and Air Force ROTC.